Key into what you can do.

 Are you ready to key your policymakers into the value of the arts and sciences?

-Many states increased support for higher education last year, making up for many cuts during the peak of the COVID-19 pandemic and the 2008 recession.
-Last year, 49 out of 50 states ended the fiscal year with record surpluses.
-Hopefully, public higher education institutions will see some of this surplus.
-However, concerns about an unsteady economy and political unrest could reduce final numbers.
+Many states increased support for higher education in the past two years, making up for many cuts during the peak of the COVID-19 pandemic and the 2008 recession.
+Looking ahead to 2025, concerns about an unsteady economy and political unrest may affect funding levels.

 Your personalized emails and letters to representatives can make a big impact.
 Below, find sample emails that you can copy and paste to send to your governor or state legislators.
 If possible, boost your impact by taking a few minutes to make it more personal with these quick tips and suggestions.